Glossary

 Mechanism

-seclipse_2 Solar Eclipse occurs when the Sun and the Moon gets nearly on the straight line and the Moon passes across the disk of the Sun.
-Since the orbit of the Moon tilts (about 5.1 deg.) against the orbit of the Sun, solar eclipse does not happen on every new moon when the Sun and the Moon are in the same direction (Figure).
+Solar Eclipse occurs when the Sun and the Moon gets nearly on the straight line and the Moon passes across the disk of the Sun.
+Since the orbit of the Moon tilts (about 5.1°) against the orbit of the Sun, solar eclipse does not happen on every new moon when the Sun and the Moon are in the same direction.
 Solar Eclipse occurs at New Moon near the nodes.
 Caution!
 When you observe the solar eclipse, you MUST NOT directly look at the sun.
 Otherwise, you might loose your eyesight.

 Types

 Inside the penumbral shadow cone, you can see Partial Eclipse, and inside the umbral shadow cone, you can see central eclipse.
 When the Moon is near, the whole disk of Sun is covered by Moon (Total Eclipse). and when the Moon is far, the disk of Sun is not fully covered and looks like a ring (Annular Eclipse).
-Sometimes the location inside the Earth can be a factor for the phenomena (Annular Total Eclipse).
+Sometimes the location on the Earth can be a factor for the phenomena (Annular-Total Eclipse).

 During total eclipse, we can observe mysterious scene.
 1) It gets dark, 2) planet and bright stars appears in the sky, 3) Diamond Ring, 4) beautiful corona.